chris-greening/spyrograph/_posts/2023-04-06-enhancing-our-Spyrograph-visualizations-with-boomerang.md

 This example generates a `Hypotrochoid` animation with varying `r` values while keeping `R` and `d` the same.
 After reaching the end of the sequence, the animation plays in reverse, creating a boomerang effect.

-## Example 2: combining boomerang with looping
+## Example 2: Combining boomerang with looping
 The boomerang effect can also be combined with looping, allowing the animation to play continuously.
 To achieve this, set both the `boomerang` and `repeat` arguments to `True` in the `animate` method

 {% highlight python %}